UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 - Open the resolver cache (`<SECTION_SLUG>_resolver_index.json`) to verify that variables are mapped to the expected schema fields.

-- Review change-tracking and QC outputs for unexpected occurences:
+- Review change-tracking and QC outputs for unexpected occurrences:

 - Look for unexpected large numbers of changes for a single field.